Why Tarangire National Park in Tanzania is Worth Visiting

 Why is the national park named Tarangire, and what does Tarangire mean?

-The national park is named after the Tarangire River, which flows through the northern part of it.
+The national park is named after the Tarangire River, which flows through its northern part.
 The word Tarangire means ‘river of warthogs’.
 And there are indeed plenty of warthogs in Tarangire.

 The Tarangire Safari Experience

 Tarangire is one of the most underrated safari destinations in Tanzania.
-So, it offers a more exclusive safari experience than the more famous African parks.
+It offers a more exclusive safari experience than the better-known African parks.
 It is relatively uncrowded when compared to the famous parks.

 The Tarangire safari experience is less commercialized, especially in the southern part of the park and out of high season.
 Thus, Tarangire is a superb choice for a more authentic safari on Tanzania’s Northern Safari Circuit.

-Find out more about Tarangire National Park.
-Or get in touch to book an affordable African safari that visits Tarangire National Park Tanzania.
+Find out more in our Tarangire Safari Guide.
+Or get in touch to book an affordable African safari to Tarangire National Park in Tanzania.